Behind the Laughter: Plot

 Fox puts the show on hiatus since none of the Simpsons will talk to each other.
 The members pursue independent endeavors: Homer becomes a character actor in stage productions such as Rent II: Condo Fever; Bart replaces Lorenzo Lamas as the star of the syndicated action show Renegade; Marge creates a nightclub act performing Bob Marley's song "I Shot the Sheriff"; and Lisa writes Where Are My Residuals?, a tell-all book about her negative experiences from working on the show, such as Homer's spiking of her cereal with anti-growth hormones.
-Bringing the family back together seems impossible, until Dr. Hibbert tasks his old fraternity brother, country singer Willie Nelson, with reuniting them.
-Nelson puts on a phony awards show in order to reconcile the family, who hug and forgive each other for their past wrongs.
-They look with hope to the many years of episodes of The Simpsons to come... or not.
+Bringing the family back together seems impossible until Dr. Hibbert's old fraternity brother, country singer Willie Nelson, puts on a phony awards ceremony to reconcile the family.
+In an emotional reunion, they embrace and forgive their mistakes, and look forward to many more years of The Simpsons.

 The episode ends with an epilogue, in which Forbes states, "...the future looks brighter than ever for this northern Kentucky family".
-Following the epilogue, the Simpson family is shown in a video editing room, viewing a scene from an upcoming episode from the next season, which shows the family talking about winning a trip to Delaware.
+Following the epilogue, the Simpson family is shown in a video editing room, viewing a scene from an upcoming episode from the next season, in which the family wins a trip to Delaware.
 Seemingly in response to the stilted and unfunny quality of the proceedings, Homer quietly assures the editor that the next season will be the last.
-The final scene shows a mock teaser for an "upcoming episode" of Behind the Laughter about Huckleberry Hound, in which he reveals that he is gay.
+The final scene is a mock teaser for an "upcoming episode" of Behind the Laughter about Huckleberry Hound, in which he reveals that he is gay.